oceanprotocol/docs/predictoor/pdr-faq.md

 <details>

-<summary>How Predictoor compare to Chainlink?
+<summary>How does Predictoor compare to Chainlink?
 Like Predictoor, it has price feeds on-chain.</summary>

 Chainlink provides current prices on-chain, and Predictoor makes predictions for prices in the future.